 This award recognises exceptional and/or innovative team work and collaboration in the delivery of learning and teaching.
 It is presented to a team who have made an exceptional, innovative or transformational contribution to the student experience in learning and teaching.

-In 2021, two teams stood out as having made an exceptional contribution.
-Our winners for 2021 are: Directors of Studies Team in the Department of Computer Science and the Directors of Studies Team in the Department of Education Find out more about how the teams have enhanced the student experience.
+In 2022, two teams stood out as having made an exceptional contribution.
+Our winners for 2022 are: ITM / EBM in the Department of Mechanical Engineering / School of Management and the Advanced Programmes in Pharmaceutical Practice and Therapeutic (AP3T) Team in the Department of Pharmacy & Pharmacology Find out more about how the teams have enhanced the student experience.

 This award is funded by the Alumni Fund.